-Issue ID Issue Title No. of credits available Minimum standards Hea 2 View Out 1 No
+Issue ID Issue Title No. of credits available Minimum standards Hea 2 View Out 1 or 2 (dependent on building type) No

 To allow occupants to refocus their eyes from close work and enjoy an external view, thus reducing the risk of eyestrain and breaking the monotony of the indoor environment.